Jo-PHI/Jo-PHI/README.md

 # PHI is a framework designed to help AI encode human signal

-# see File in Profile:  AI Alignment Framework: Encoding Divergence
+# see in Repository:  AI Alignment Framework: Encoding Divergence

 Contributions are welcome --- particularly sovereignty marker documentation